pybliometrics-dev/pybliometrics/docs/access/errors.rst

 Error messages
 ~~~~~~~~~~~~~~

-`pybliometrics` raises exceptions if download status is not ok.
-In this case, no information gets cached.
+`pybliometrics` raises exceptions if the download status is not ok.
 To allow for error-specific handling, `pybliometrics` defines the following exceptions:

 `pybliometrics.scopus.exception.ScopusException`
     Base class for the following exceptions.

 `pybliometrics.scopus.exception.ScopusQueryError`
-    When a search query returns more results than specified or allowed (Scoups allows 5000 results maximum).
+    When a search query returns more results than specified or allowed (Scopus allows 5000 results maximum).
 Change the query such that less than or equal to 5000 results are returned.

 `pybliometrics.scopus.exception.ScopusHtmlError`
-    Base class for the following exceptions raised through the requests package.
+    Base class for the following exceptions raised through the `requests` package.

 `pybliometrics.scopus.exception.Scopus400Error: BAD REQUEST`
     Usually an invalid search query, such as a missing parenthesis.
 Verify that your query works in `Advanced Search <https://www.scopus.com/search/form.uri?display=advanced>`_.